 All the selective small liberal arts schools boast of having a faculty of scholar-teachers, of a commitment to research and interdisciplinarity, and of encouraging community and service.
 So what sets us apart from one another after taking into account size, location, and financial aid packages?
 What are students trying to see when they visit Amherst and Wesleyan, or Tufts and Pomona?

-Knowing that these schools all provide a high-quality, broad and flexible curriculum with strong teaching, and that the students all have displayed great academic capacity, prospective students are trying to discern the personalities of each school.
-They are trying to imagine themselves on the campus, among the people they see, to get a feel for the chemistry of the place — to gauge whether they will be happy there.
-That’s why hundreds of visitors come to Wesleyan each week and why there will be the great surge starting today for WesFest.
+Students who are visiting campuses this month are trying to discern the personalities of each school.
+They are trying to imagine themselves on the campus, to get a feel for the chemistry of the place — to gauge whether they will be happy there.
+That’s why hundreds of visitors come to Wesleyan each week.
 They go to classes and athletic contests, musical performances and parties.
 And they ask themselves: Would I be happy at Wesleyan?

-I hope our visitors get a sense of the personality of the school that I so admire and enjoy.
-I hope they feel the exuberance and ambition of our students, the intelligence and care of our faculty, the playful yet demanding qualities of our community.
+I hope our visitors feel the brave exuberance and ambition of our students, the intelligence and care of our faculty, the playful yet demanding qualities of our community.
 I hope our visitors can sense our commitment to creating a diversity in which difference is embraced and not just tolerated, and to public service that is part of one’s education and approach to life.
+Our students have the courage to find new combinations of subjects to study, of people to meet, of challenges to face.

-We all know that Wesleyan is hard to get into, especially this year with a record number of applications.
+We all know that Wesleyan is hard to get into, especially this year (once again) with a record number of applications.
 But even in the group of highly selective schools, Wes is not for everybody.
 We aspire to be a community committed to boldness as well as to rigor, to idealism as well as to effectiveness.
 Whether in the sciences, arts, humanities or social sciences, our faculty and students are dedicated to explorations that invite originality as well as collaboration.
 The scholar-teacher model is at the heart of our curriculum.
-Our faculty are committed to teaching and to shaping the fields in which they work.
-The commitment of our faculty says a lot about who we are, as does the camaraderie around the completion of senior projects that we are seeing right now on campus.
-We know how to work hard, but we also know how to enjoy the work we choose to do.
+Our faculty are committed to teaching and to shaping their disciplines.
+At Wesleyan, we know how to work hard, but we also know how to enjoy the work we choose to do.
 That’s been magically appealing to me for more than 30 years.
 I bet the magic will enchant many of our visitors, too.